 These examples are intended as practical MIOR indications.
 The correct ramp length depends on the exact height, available space, user, mobility aid and intended use.
 For more comfortable or guideline-aligned use, a longer ramp may be needed.

-Use WEXAR to measure your step height and available space with your smartphone — free, no account required.
-WEXAR gives you a digital indication of which ramp length fits your specific situation, so you can order with confidence instead of guessing.
+Use WEXAR to measure your step height and available space with your smartphone — free, no account required, no appointment needed.
+WEXAR gives you a digital indication of which ramp length fits your specific front door situation, so you can order with confidence instead of guessing.
+The WEXAR measurement is also a useful preparation for a funding application with your local municipality.
+WEXAR helps you capture height, available space and slope on your smartphone.
+The result is intended as a digital indication and preparation tool.
+For formal ADA assessments, insurance reimbursement decisions or permanent structural modifications, review by a qualified professional or occupational therapist is recommended.

 Rolls up for compact storage.
 No installation required.

-No. The MIOR ROLL is portable — it lays flat against the step and can be rolled up and stored after use.
-No drilling or adhesive required.
-Always check rental, shared-space or local requirements where relevant.
+No. The MIOR ROLL is portable — lay it flat against the step and roll it up after use.
+No drilling, no adhesive, no tools required.
+Suitable for rented homes, listed buildings and shared entrances.